jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

 1. Make the [changes](#upgrading-dependencies-for-the-mybinderorg-deployment) on your fork.
 2. Make a PR to the `master` branch with the changes you want.
 3. Review, accept, and merge this PR.
-This will make Travis deploy the changes to [staging.mybinder.org](https://staging.mybinder.org), run tests in the `tests/` directory against it.
+This will make Travis deploy the changes to [staging.mybinder.org](https://staging.mybinder.org), and run tests in the `tests/` directory against it.
 4. If the tests succeed, the change will be deployed to mybinder.org.
 5. If the tests fail, the change will *not* be deployed to mybinder.org.
-   The deployer would then need to investigate why it failed, and if they can not figure out a cause in about 10 minutes, revert the change.
+   The deployer then must investigate why it failed. **If they can not figure out a cause in about 10 minutes, revert the change.**
-   Ideally, the build should not remain broken for more than ten minutes.
+   The build should not remain broken for more than ten minutes.
 6. Troubleshoot and make changes to your fork.
 Repeat the process from Step 1.

 The [what](what.html) document has more details on common ways deployments can go